coleifer/huey/docs/api.rst

         above the function declaration.

-        If a second invocation occurs and the lock cannot be acquired, then a special exception is raised, which is handled by the consumer.
-The task will not be executed and an ``EVENT_LOCKED`` will be emitted.
-If the task is configured to be retried, then it will be retried normally, but the failure to acquire the lock is not considered an error.
+        If a second invocation occurs and the lock cannot be acquired, then a :py:class:`TaskLockedException` is raised, which is handled by the consumer.
+The task will not be executed and a ``SIGNAL_LOCKED`` will be sent.
+If the task is configured to be retried, then it will be retried normally.

         Examples: